What to draw next…

-Although, I do have a few works planned out and ready for those times I can't get photos of the birds and critters I am watching.
+Usually I decide what to draw next by what is around that I can photograph and is inspiring me at the time I complete an artwork.
+Although, I do have a few works planned out and ready for those times I can’t get photos of the birds and critters I am watching.

 Sometimes it is a request from one of you that actions a certain bird.